 - Fill in the information required comprising the schedule of the deal, maximum price, and minimum deal quantity.

 While setting up a Lightning Deal is easy, there are a few things you should know if you want to be successful.

-Second, you must also agree to apply a discount of at least 20%.
-While this is not a rule, offering a high discount increases the chances of your product being accepted.
+Second, you must also agree to apply for a discount of at least 20%.
+While this is not a rule, offering high discount increases the chances of your product being accepted.

 Lastly, make sure you have sufficient products in stock or your Lightning Deal may be suppressed.
-Amazon recommends having all products in stock at least 7 days before the date your deal is scheduled on.
+Amazon recommends having all products in stock at least 7 days before the date your deal is scheduled.

 Once you’ve submitted your deal, you can monitor its status on the Lightning Deal Dashboard to see whether it needs editing or if it was approved.